ecomfe/awesome-echarts/README.md

 - [Echarts-PHP](https://github.com/hisune/Echarts-PHP) @hisune - a PHP library that works as a wrapper for the Echarts js library.

 ## Tools

+### Markdown

+- [mdbook-echarts](https://github.com/zhuangbiaowei/mdbook-echarts) @zhuangbiaowei - A preprocessor and cli tool to use Apache ECharts in mdbook.

 ### VSCode Extensions
 - [echarts-vscode-extension](https://github.com/susiwen8/echarts-vscode-extension) @susiwen8 - vscode extension for ECharts autocompletion